 We all want to be the G.O.A.T of something, but I would offer an alternative for our goal-setting: Work to be good at what you do every day, not great, just good.
 If we aim for greatness, we have a long way to fall when we miss the target.
 And we will miss from time to time.
 If we miss the mark at being good, there is less ground to make up when we fall.
 It will be easier to return to the path when we slip.
 And remember, a SMART goal is one that is achievable.

-We also see those that exemplify greatness around us, plus those who are coming up behind us as competition.
+We also see those who exemplify greatness around us, plus those who are coming up behind us as competition.
 If we are competing, then it is much more difficult to recognize what we don’t know, learn and share knowledge.
 By aiming for good, we shift from adversaries to partners.
 We see what the great ones before us have done and work to replicate and improve.
 We also see that those great ones never did it alone and realize, neither can we.
 That opens the door to sharing knowledge with those coming after.
 If the goal is to be good, then there is no fear of ever being bested.
 We will all be better in the end, and that is true greatness.

 Rule 16: Keep a fool’s mindset